 Lerici is situated in a picturesque inlet of the Bay of Poets south of La Spezia at the Ligurian Riviera.
-This small town is called the Perla del Golfo (the pearl of the gulf), because of its breathtaking beauty.
+This small town is also called the Perla del Golfo, the pearl of the gulf, because of its breathtaking beauty.
 The area around the Gulf of Poets attracted many writers in the early 19th century and the English poet Lord Byron spent some of his life here.

 • One of the main sights of the town is the 13th century castle built by Pisani on the headland which once controlled the entrance to the Gulf of La Spezia.
 Today it is the home of the Museum of Palaeontology.